Fritz Maenicke: Life

 British "carpet bombing" on 16 January 1945 destroyed most of the old centre of Magdeburg, including Maenicke's studio.
 Much of his life's work was destroyed in a single night.
 War ended, formally in May 1945, leaving the central portion of Germany, including Magdeburg, Leipzig and much of Berlin, administered as the Soviet occupation zone.
 For the next few years Maenicke stayed away from his art, working till 1949 for a winery at Roßbach (Naumburg).

 In October 1949 the Soviet occupation zone gave way to the Soviet sponsored German Democratic Republic (East Germany).
 Maenicke resumed his artistic activity in 1950, producing a series of high quality pieces.
 In 1955 he moved back to Magdeburg.
 He had already been in contact with the new country's Institute for the Care of National Monuments ("Institut für Denkmalpflege") over plans to restore The Magdeburg Knight ("der Magdeburger Reiter"), a medieval statue of international significance.
 The Magdeburg Knight restoration became an important project, on which he worked between 1957 and 1961.
 Following further restoration, the statue is in the Kulturhistorisches Museum Magdeburg, while a copy has been placed in the city's old market place.
 The other principal focus of his work during these years, in which he was assisted by Heinrich Apel, was an extensive programme of sculptural restoration in Magdeburg Cathedral which had been very badly damaged by bombing during the war.
 Over the ensuing years he was also closely involved in a succession of other restoration projects in churches, abbeys and castles in the region now known as Sachsen-Anhalt.

 Celebration

 In 1963 Fritz Meinicke received the National Prize of the German Democratic Republic, Class III for Arts and Literature.
-Later the city of Madgeburg named a new street "Fritz-Maenicke-Straße" in his honour.
+Later the city of Magdeburg named a new street "Fritz-Maenicke-Straße" in his honour.